Thasunda Duckett

-Thasunda Brown Duckett (born July 22, 1973) is an American businesswoman who serves as the president and chief executive officer (CEO) of TIAA.
+Thasunda Brown Duckett (born July 22, 1973) is an American businesswoman who is the president and chief executive officer (CEO) of TIAA.
 She is a former CEO of Chase Consumer Banking, a division of JPMorgan Chase, and a member of the board of directors of Nike.
-Duckett is also a member of The Business Council's Executive Committee.
+Duckett is also a member of The Business Council's executive committee.

 Early life and education

 Duckett was born in Rochester, New York.
 She later moved to Texas with her parents, where she graduated from Sam Houston High School.
 She attended the University of Houston, receiving a Bachelor's degree in Finance and Marketing.
 She enrolled at Baylor University, where she earned an MBA.

 Career

-Earlier in her career, Duckett was a Director of Emerging Markets at Fannie Mae, where she led the implementation of national strategies designed to increase homeownership among Black and Hispanic Americans.
+Early in her career, Duckett was a Director of Emerging Markets at Fannie Mae, where she led the implementation of national strategies designed to increase homeownership among Black and Hispanic Americans.

-In May 2021, Duckett became the CEO of the Teachers Insurance and Annuity Association of America (TIAA), making her the fourth Black woman in history to serve as a Fortune 500 CEO, and one of two female Black American CEOs to then lead a Fortune 500 company.
+In May 2021, Duckett became the CEO of the Teachers Insurance and Annuity Association of America (TIAA), making her the fourth black woman Fortune 500 CEO, and one of two female black Americans to then lead a Fortune 500 company.

-Thasunda joined TIAA after serving as chief executive officer of Chase Consumer Banking, where she oversaw a banking network with more than $600 billion in deposits and 50,000 employees.
-Previously, she was the CEO of Chase Auto Finance, one of the leading U.S. providers of auto financing, and National Retail Sales Executive for Chase Mortgage Banking, where she managed 4,000 mortgage bankers.
+Thasunda joined TIAA after being chief executive officer of Chase Consumer Banking, where she oversaw a banking network with more than $600 billion in deposits and 50,000 employees.
+Previously, she was the CEO of Chase Auto Finance, one of the leading U.S. providers of auto financing, and national retail sales executive for Chase Mortgage Banking, where she managed 4,000 mortgage bankers.

 In 2023, she ranked 34th in Forbes list of "World's 100 most powerful women".
 She was ranked 16th on Fortune's list of Most Powerful Women in 2023.
 In 2024, American Banker honored Thasunda as one of The Most Powerful Women in Banking.

+In 2025, Duckett appeared in the Forbes' 50 Over 50: Investment list.